 Helping the Dogs of Costa Rica

 Dawn would hold dog clinics in the surrounding areas to spay and neuter pets to help control the pet population.
 Many Costa Ricans cannot afford to take their dogs to the vet or have this procedure done.
 She would hand out flyers and tell all the locals when the clinics would be in their area.
-Dawn would even have her groundskeeper and housekeeper pick up dogs and bring them to the clinic if people lived too far away.
+Dawn would even have her groundskeeper and housekeeper pick up dogs and puppies and bring them to the clinic if people lived too far away.

 We went to one of these clinics with her and saw the work she was doing first hand.
 The kids were a bit scared at first as we walked up and saw the dogs just laying there.
 The dogs were fine, just heavily medicated from the surgery.
 The dogs rested for about an hour after the procedure before they could be taken home.
 Dawn then sent them home with a bag of dog food and a new collar or leash.